TamimEhsan/TamimEhsan/README.md

 [![atcder](https://cp-logo.vercel.app/atcoder/nskybytskyi?logo=true)](https://atcoder.jp/users/nskybytskyi -->
 ### Hi there 👋

 I am Md.
 Tamimul Ehsan.
 But you will find me everywhere with handle name Tamim Ehsan.
-I'm currently working at Pridesys IT Ltd. as a Software Engineer.
+I'm currently working at [BeeQube Inc.](https://books.beeqube.com/) as a Software Engineer.
 Im currently building a cloud based [microservice] ERP solution for the global market.
 I've completed my undergrad on **Computer Science & Engineering** at _[BUET](https://www.buet.ac.bd/web/)_.
 Besides tech I'm also fairly invested in movies & animes, reading, and travelling.
 > 💡 *I'm open to new opportunities in the domain of backend engineering, systems, micro-services*

 <!--